Experiential Explanations for Reinforcement Learning: Evaluation overview

+We then designed and conducted a our human-participant study following the framework proposed by \citeauthor{Hoffman2018MetricsFE} \cite{Hoffman2018MetricsFE}, evaluating our explanations for actionability, satisfaction, and utilization.
+We examine the actionability of the given explanations through a prediction and ordering tasks of the agent's actions and sub-goals ({\bf RQ2}).
+Then we examine the participants' perception of the explanations and their satisfaction ratings ({\bf RQ3}).
+Lastly, both the prediction tasks and the satisfaction survey are followed by reasoning questions that we qualitatively analyze to explore the use of explanation elements in reasoning for the different groups ({\bf RQ4}).

-In the following sections, we detail the two environments on which we evaluated our explanations.
-The first is the MiniGrid environment, where we examine the performance of a global version of the explanations in a sparse-reward setting with two reward classes.
-In the second study, we use the Crafter environment to explore the effectiveness of the local explanations generated by our method in a more complex environment with sequential multi-step goals, along with more granular reward classes.
+The first experiment focused on understanding the overall utility of the explanations in understanding and predicting the agent's actions.
+This experiment is set in a MiniGrid environment, where we examine the performance of the aggregated version of the explanations in a sparse-reward setting with two reward classes.

+In the second study, we evaluate the usefulness and actionability of explanations in a more complex environment.
+We set our experiment in the Crafter environment to explore the effectiveness of the local explanations generated by our Experiential Explanations method in a more complex environment with sequential multistep goals, with more granular reward classes.
 Moreover, we want to see if the local Experiential Explanations can convey these complex values to the participants coherently.

+In the next sections, we provide a comprehensive overview of the two experiments we designed and conducted to evaluate our explanation technique and address our research questions.